-Crosstown – You might know them from being one of the first players in the London artisanal doughnut game, but now Crosstown are branching out with a range of thick af cookies.
-There are two flavours to choose from; black cocoa (rich, dark double choc) and chocolate chip, made with a mix of top-qual milk and dark choc chips.
+Crosstown – You might know them from being one of the first players in the London artisanal doughnut game, but Crosstown has also branched out with a range of thick af cookies.
+There are three flavours to choose from; chocolate chip (with a mix of top-qual milk and dark choc chips), peanut butter and chocolate chip (with dark roasted peanut butter) and oat and apricot (with sweet dried apricot pieces and bitter dark chocolate chips).
 Boxes of six or twelve are available online for nationwide next-day delivery.
 You can also cop individual cookies if you happen to be passing the store too.

 Cake or Death – It’s hard to miss Cake or Death’s hot pink leopard print brownie packages coming through your letterbox – we think they do that on purpose, to make you want to rip open the box and devour all six when they arrive.
 The fudgy, indulgent brownies come in a variety of flavours and also happen to be vegan (and most varieties are gluten-free).
-Whether you’re after a classic sea salt flavour or fancy mixing things up (literally with a mixed box) with the Biscoff and peanut butter & strawberry jam options, there’s something for everyone.
+Whether you’re after a classic sea salt flavour or fancy mixing things up (literally with a mixed box) with the Biscoff and salted caramel options, there’s something for everyone.

 Doughnut Time – When the sweet treat pangs strike, it must be Doughnut Time.
-Now offering nationwide delivery, Doughnut Time has four boxes to choose from: the DT Classics, DT Vegan, Bueno Mars and David Hassel-Biscoff, a vegan concoction of Lotus Biscoff cream, caramel and. chocolate glaze.
+Now offering nationwide delivery, Doughnut Time has a range of boxes to choose from including the DT Classics, Happy Hour (vegan), Bruno Mars and David Hasselhoff, a vegan concoction of Lotus Biscoff cream, caramel and chocolate glaze.
 There’s also the Love At First Bite – a fluffy dough ball rolled in cinnamon sugar and piped with Nutella.
 We doughnut think this one’s worth missing out on.